When to Travel:

 Foods to try:

-You should look out for regional variations like Beshbarmak in Kazakhstan and Kyrgyzstan, a meat-based dish served with homemade pasta and an onion sauce and Kazy, a kind of speciality sausage made with horsemeat and revered as the national dish of both these counties.
+You should look out for regional variations like Beshbarmak in Kazakhstan and Kyrgyzstan, a meat-based dish served with homemade pasta and an onion sauce and Kazy, a kind of speciality sausage made with horsemeat and revered as the national dish of both these countries.

 For more details about your travels to the region

-Speak to our Specialists on 020 8566 3739
+Please speak to our Specialists on 020 8566 3739